Radioactive review: Marie Curie biopic on Amazon Prime fizzes but doesn't spark

-Halfway through Radioactive, something strange happens.
+Halfway through Radioactive, streaming on Amazon Prime now, something strange happens.
 What appears to be a by-the-numbers biopic splits in two, its narrative thrown off course by a twist of fate.
 The story shatters.
 The ending that seemed inevitable can't happen anymore.
 For a moment it looks as though the film might be about to escape its formula and become something entirely new.

 Unfortunately, it doesn't quite make it.
 Marjane Satrapi's biography of Marie Curie is a portrait of a woman who broke through scientific and social boundaries, but it never breaks free of its genre's restrictions.

 Marie Curie discovered polonium and radium.
 She transformed our understanding of science and the world around us.
 She was the first woman to win a Nobel prize -- twice, in fact, and in two different disciplines.
 Her study of radiation led to medical breakthroughs and ushered in the atomic age.
-But in Radioactive -- which starts streaming on Amazon Prime Friday -- all of this takes a back seat to the fact that one day she met a nice man and married him.
+But in Radioactive, all of this takes a back seat to the fact that one day she met a nice man and married him.

 Scripted by Jack Thorne and based on Lauren Redniss' award-winning graphic novel, Radioactive charts a predictable route through Curie's life and work.
 It ticks all the inspirational biographical boxes in the process: lingering shots of glowing beakers and bunsen burners, straight-laced sexist baddies to vanquish and a lot of ominous coughing into handkerchieves.
 But there's something bigger and darker bubbling just under the surface.